pnettto/pnetto.com-v2/src/logs/2025-12/pnetto-com.md

 I actually do quite a bit of writing, only I do it for myself.
 I keep a journal for well over a decade, and I love how the simple act of putting word on the screen magically makes whatever you have in your head way clearer.

 There's also the great benefit of preserving memory.
-There's always so much happening in life, things we've learn, people we meet, ideas we stumble upon.
-If we don't do anything albout it, in the end of each week most of it will disappear in thin air.
+There's always so much happening in life, things we've learned, people we meet, ideas we stumble upon.
+If we don't do anything about it, at the end of each week most of it will disappear in thin air.

 Conversely, if we do materialize in some sort of way, they become not only more vivid in our biological memories, but they also become a database which we can then access for future use.
 There's this and there's also offloading the necessity of remembering.
 My memory is not the greatest (I think) so writing really does the trick for me.

-The problem is that I haven't had a place where I enjoyed publish.
+The problem is that I haven't had a place where I enjoyed publishing.
 Well now that problem is over.
 THe new pnetto.com has a shiny and new section just for texts, which I called "Logs", to avoid the weight of having to publish an "Article" or even a "Post".
 The purpose of Logs is not so much to share things I know with anyone so much as to having my personal thoughts database which might come in handy to refer to in the future.

 So if you're here and you're reading this, I'm very surprised indeed.
 You're not me, and yet you are still here, really incredible stuff.

-The Photo sections is also a mechanism I came up with to support my photography hobby.
-I thought that, if I did have a beautiful place to post photos, I would be more inclined to actuall do something with all those hours go over Lightroom material :)
+The Photo section is also a mechanism I came up with to support my photography hobby.
+I thought that, if I did have a beautiful place to post photos, I would be more inclined to actually do something with all those hours go over Lightroom material :)

 But alright, to the implementation.